Jean-Marie Calès: Project of Constitution

-In the course of the same year, Calès was one of the fifty deputies who were commissioned to draft a project of constitution, concurrently with the one proposed by Condorcet the February 15 and 16, 1793 (Girondin constitutional project).
+In the course of the same year, Calès was one of the fifty deputies who were commissioned to draft a project of constitution, concurrently with the one proposed by Condorcet on 15 and 16 February 1793 (Girondin constitutional project).
 He published two liberal booklets entitled: « Notes on the plan of Constitution » and « Continuation of the Notes ».
 Although he was a deputy of the mountain, Calès criticized the plan of constitution proposed by the Committee of Public Safety which consecrated the Rousseauist democratism of popular sovereignty (direct democracy) to the detriment of the principle of national sovereignty (representative democracy) inspired by Montesquieu, and then by Sieyès in 1789.
 Thus, the Committee's project, very democratic and decentralized, envisaged that the French people would be distributed, for the exercise of its sovereignty, in Primary Assemblies of cantons.
 The representative Calès recalled that « the people taken en masse, could not, in a large State, exercise by itself its right of legislation, nor handle the ship's wheel of the government » at the risk that « the whole of France would see its workshops, its agriculture and its trade abandoned, and the people would be continually assembled into deliberative assemblies ».
 Thus, he advocated the organization of a « representative republic », which should not be « absolute ».